-Cardboard consists of a low-cost, DIY virtual reality headset that anyone can build, and a software platform that makes it incredibly easy for app developers to add VR support to their creations.
+Cardboard is a low-cost DIY virtual reality headset that anyone can build, with a software platform that makes it incredibly easy for app developers to add VR support to their creations.

 Essential reading: The best VR headsets

 Google sells its own headsets which work with iPhones and Android phones, but there are plenty of mobile VR headsets you can pick up, all for decent prices.
 Just look out for the Works with Cardboard badge.

 Here's our pick of the best VR-enabled apps and games you can find in the Google Play Store and the App Store right now.

 The Blade Runner sequel comes out in October so we've seen some high end experiences for Oculus with more on the way.
 If you're rocking a Cardboard headset, though, check out this unofficial, free VR experience set in a futuristic, cyberpunk city inspired by the iconic movie.
 Sit down, strap in, fly around in the spinner and take in the beaut graphics in this neat tribute that has won a lot of mobile VR fans on Cardboard and Gear VR.

 Free, Google Play